Name: Rachel O’Neill

 Industry: Children Goods & Services

 How do you define success?
 Success is finding your passion and devoting your life to it.
 Success is becoming all you can be as a person and helping others reach their potential as well.
 Success is giving to people without expecting a thank you or a payback.
-Success is being content where ever you are while still continuing to push forward as a person.
+Success is being content wherever you are, while still continuing to push forward as a person.

 What is your top challenge and how you have addressed it?
-One challenge is connecting people that are making the dresses and the people that need them so that not all of them have to come through the home office.
+One challenge is connecting people who are making the dresses and the people that need them, so that not all of them have to come through the home office.
 I would love to have a way to organize them without sacrificing quality, to get them to the kids faster and reduce shipping costs.

 Who is your most important role model?
 I love strong women and men that are not intimidated by them.
-My mother and my 5 sisters are all strong women and I respect each of them and their unique qualities in different ways.
-I would say I don’t have a role model because each of us are intended to be our own unique person but I like to take what I can learn from different people to combine with my own personal talents to be the best I can be.
+My mother and my five sisters are all strong women, and I respect each of them and their unique qualities in different ways.
+I would say I don’t have a role model because each of us are intended to be our own unique person, but I like to take what I can learn from different people to combine with my own personal talents to be the best I can be.

 Edited by The Story Exchange